circonus-labs/nad/README.md

 `curl http://localhost:2609/inventory`

 NAD will respond with a list of the currently loaded plugins.
 The `inventory` endpoint supports one argument, `?full`, which includes additional details on each plugin.
 The output of the inventory endpoint is JSON, enabling it to be used by orchestration and monitoring tooling.

+## <a name="plugin_runstate">Run State Directory</a>

+Installation will create a run-state directory in the application directory that should be writable by the non-privileged user that NAD runs as.
+Plugins can use this directory as scratch space to save local state, such as caching the output of an expensive command or query.

+The default location is `$PREFIX/nad/var/run`.

 ## Custom